-Located in the northwest corner of Niagara Falls, Ontario, in Canada, the legend says that if you stand in the center of this tunnel running underneath what once was the Grand Trunk Railway lines, and light a match, the match will go out.
+Located on the northwestern corner of Niagara Falls, in the Canadian province of Ontario, the legend says that if you stand in the center of this tunnel running underneath what once was a drainage tunnel, and light a wooden match, the match will go out.
 You will then hear the screams of the dying girl.
 It's one of the Top Haunted Roads in the world.

 Why is the Screaming Tunnel Niagara Falls famous?